bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/division-raw-production.md

 `RawProduction` is the product of 4 multipliers:

 - Office multiplier:
-  - 3 employee's productions in 3 jobs (Operations, Engineer, Management) and their sum:
+  - Employee production in 3 jobs (Operations, Engineer, Management) and their sum:
     - $OperationsProd = office.employeeProductionByJob.Operations$
     - $EngineerProd = office.employeeProductionByJob.Engineer$
     - $ManagementProd = office.employeeProductionByJob.Management$